surveycto/decrypt/README.md

 # Decrypt (field plug-in)

 ## Description

-Use this field plug-in to decrypt data that was encrypted using AES.

-Currently, the best way to protect SurveyCTO form data is using our end-to-end encryption feature, which you can learn about in our support article [How to encrypt a form](https://support.surveycto.com/hc/en-us/articles/16472121582483).
-And, the best way to protect all SurveyCTO data (including server dataset data) is to use existing SurveyCTO security features, which you can read about [here](https://github.com/surveycto/decrypt/blob/main/extras/best_encryption.md).

-However, if you would like an extra level of security, you can also encrypt your data using your own AES encryption key.
-You can even store that data in a CSV file or [server dataset](https://support.surveycto.com/hc/en-us/articles/11854064982675) for [pre-loading](https://docs.surveycto.com/02-designing-forms/03-advanced-topics/03.preloading.html), including data that was encrypted using the [encrypt](https://github.com/surveycto/encrypt/blob/main/README.md) field plug-in.
+This field plug-in supports data decryption inside forms using [AES](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard).
+First, you must encrypt data either with the [scto-encryption package](https://github.com/surveycto/scto-encryption) (which can be [uploaded into a server dataset and pre-loaded](https://support.surveycto.com/hc/en-us/articles/11854783867539-Guide-to-dataset-publishing)) or encrypt data using the [decrypt field plug-in](https://github.com/surveycto/decrypt) in order to decrypt it.

+Together with these other resources, this plug-in provides an upgrade in secure management of sensitive data that is used to identify individuals in the the field.
+Learn more in [this guide](https://support.surveycto.com/hc/en-us/articles/33842170036499).

+The gold standard for added security is still [form data encryption](https://support.surveycto.com/hc/en-us/articles/16472121582483) which can be combined with this field plug-in.

 *To use this field plug-in immediately, see [Getting started](#getting-started) below.*

 [![](extras/readme-images/beta-release-download.jpg)](https://github.com/surveycto/decrypt/raw/main/decrypt.fieldplugin.zip)

 *This plug-in is currently under beta.
-If you you find a problem with the field plug-in, please email support@surveycto.com, or submit an issue to this GitHub repo.*
+If you find a problem with the field plug-in, please email plug-in-feedback@surveycto.com.*

 ### Features

-* Decrypt data encrypted using AES, an extremely popular and secure encryption standard.
-* Decrypt multiple pieces of data in one field plug-in.
+* Decrypt one or more pieces of data using one instance of the field plug-in.

 Note: This field plug-in currently only supports AES-CBC decryption.
-If popular enough, we could add other modes, such as AES-GCM.
-If you don't know what those are, don't worry, you don't have to know them to use this field plug-in.

 ### Requirements